gwDistSys15/dist-sys-exercises/lec-11/p2p/README.md

 ## Gnutella v1
 In the original Gnutella P2P file sharing service, every new node randomly picked 5 neighbors to use as peers.
 The first part of this exercise is to write a program which will create an adjacencyList that mimics this kind of network.
 Note that most nodes will end up having more than 5 edges total since they will have five outgoing links but may also have some incoming links as well.

-You can write your program in any language, and it should create a file called ``gnutella.js`` which will have the same format as ``ring.js``.
+You can write your program in any language (it does not have to be javascript!), and it should create a file called ``gnutella.js`` which will have the same format as ``ring.js``.
 Your program should take an argument specifying how many total nodes to create in the network (default 100), and how many neighbors each should pick (default 5).
+Then create a ``gnutella.html`` file that is a copy of ``graph.html``, but that changes the data input file on line 7.

 ## Gnutella v2
 Next you should write a program that creates a network topology similar to the updated Ultra Peer / Leaf Node architecture later adopted by Gnutella.
 In this kind of system, each Leaf node connects to 3 Ultra Peers, and each Ultra Peer connects to 32 other Ultra Peers.